jhpyle/docassemble/_docs/config.md

 will be resumed.

-The [`hidden`] specifier means that sessions in this interview will be hidden on the "My Interviews" page.
+The [`hidden`] specifier means that sessions in this interview will be hidden on the [My Interviews] page.

 It is a good practice to make your "administrative" interviews simple so that they feel more like control panels than interviews.
 For